 A Cisco IPICS license for the policy engine includes licenses for the purchased number of Cisco IPICS dial ports.
 These licenses determine the total number of dial users (incoming and outgoing) who can be connected simultaneously.

 Dial port usage can be partitioned per ops view.
 This way, a Cisco IPICS administrator can limit the number of Cisco IPICS dial port licenses in groups that are segmented by ops views.

 Dial ports from the available dial pool are used by the currently executing policy notification or invite actions.
 If there are fewer dial ports available than what is needed, other policy actions will wait for a dial port to become available.

 The recipient of a call must authenticate properly for the call to succeed.
 Otherwise, the call is considered unsuccessful and the system moves on to the next number that is configured in the dial preferences for the recipient.
 If you want the system to retry the same number, enter the same number again as a dial preference.
 The system attempts one call to each number in the dial preferences.
 It stops attempting calls when the recipient authenticates properly or when the system has tried all numbers.

 Dial pool configurations are made in the Administration Console Ops View window.
-For detailed information, refer to the “Configuring and Managing Cisco IPICS Operational Views” chapter in Cisco IPICS Server Administration Guide, Release 4.0(2) .
+For detailed information, see the “Configuring and Managing Cisco IPICS Operational Views” chapter in Cisco IPICS Server Administration Guide for this release.